Why You Shouldn't Make Your Child Color Within Your Lines

 How am I going to solve this problem?
-We're constructing.
 We're thinking about what goes next when we construct a block tower.
 We're following directions to a game.
 We're learning to take turns, and we're figuring out puzzle pieces.
 Where are the ones with the ends that have to go around the outside?
 How is this one going to fit in the middle?

 Small muscle skills.